Rtoax/M-L/SQL/PostgreSQL/Installing-PostgreSQL-on-Linux-Unix.md

 Starting postgresql service:                               [  OK  ]
 ```
 * If your installation was correct, you will have PotsgreSQL prompt test=# as shown above.

+# Installing PostgreSQL on Windows

+Follow the given steps to install PostgreSQL on your Windows machine.
+Make sure you have turned Third Party Antivirus off while installing.

+* Pick the version number of PostgreSQL you want and, as exactly as possible, the platform you want from [EnterpriseDB]<https://www.enterprisedb.com/products-services-training/pgdownload>

+* I downloaded postgresql-9.2.4-1-windows.exe for my Windows PC running in 32bit mode, so let us run postgresql-9.2.4-1-windows.exe as administrator to install PostgreSQL.
+Select the location where you want to install it.
+By default, it is installed within Program Files folder.